 Most brokers also send out email blasts to hundreds or thousands of potential buyers and other brokers at their firm or other firms.
 There’s a debate over how effective these are.

-Vince Collura at Gotham Photo Company--a Manhattan firm that specializes in generating and designing the email blasts--says they work best when something specific and uncommon about the apartment is highlighted in the subject line, like the fact that it's in a small building that rarely has anything available, or is sporting a fresh and amazing renovation.
+Vince Collura of VHT Studios—a real estate photography firm—says emails work best when something specific and uncommon about the apartment is highlighted in the subject line, like the fact that it's in a small building that rarely has anything available, or is sporting a fresh renovation.

 Among the least effective come-ons: "Never put 'Price drop!' or 'must-see listing!' in your subject line," he advises.